Black Girl Sunscreen Reviews – Do They Really Work? (Updated 2025)

 • leaves skin matte

 • This packaging has since been updated from a pump bottle to a squeeze bottle.
-I’ve tried both and prefer the new squeeze bottle personally.
+I’ve tried both and prefer the new squeeze bottle.

 Shop Matte BGS: Ulta | Target | BGS Website